 I’ve used this packing list for a 14 day trip and a 14 month trip.
 The difference: I take my clothes to a laundry service about every 2 weeks when I’m away for longer.
 And if you’re looking to pack carry-on only, focus on those items with a * next to them.

 This list is suitable for a wide variety of destinations.
-You might want to do a little adaptation – a second base layer instead of a second bikini if you’re off to cold climates – but otherwise this packing list template is essentially the same regardless of your destination, which is what makes it so useful.
-And it can even be used regardless of your travel style with a few small changes.
+You might want to do a little adaptation – a second base layer instead of a second bikini if you’re packing for a winter trip – but otherwise this checklist is essentially the same regardless of your destination, which is what makes it so useful.
+And it can even be used whatever your travel style with a few small changes.
 For example, you’re more likely to need to pack a travel towel if you’re staying in hostels compared to hotels.
 I originally put this list together for my own purposes and I’ve tweaked it over several years of almost full-time travel.
 So, you can be confident it’s been tested over and over again.

-I haven’t recommended particular products for every clothing item because things like beachwear and underwear are highly personal and clothing changes with the season.
 Beyond the technical active wear and my cold weather clothes, I usually just pick up pretty cheap clothes that I don’t mind ruining with beer, sweat and hot sauce.
-By all means, pack your Diane von Furstenberg and Burberry but be prepared to say goodbye to them if you’re taking them away to any developing countries or for an extended period of time.
+By all means, pack your designer clothes but be prepared to say goodbye to them if you’re taking them away to any developing countries or for an extended period of time.

 Active Wear – Sporty Trips

 Opt for technical active wear and spend a bit more if you can.
 In return, you’ll get anti-wicking, long lasting, quick drying products, all of which you’ll want while you’re travelling.